-- (1) Further details of the 2016 Share Option Scheme are given on pages 115-116. - (2) Options granted will vest if the option holder remains under their respective employment contract/contract of services for the agreed vesting period.
+- (1) Further details of the 2016 Share Option Scheme and 2020 Long Term Incentive Plan are given on pages 120 123. - (2) Options granted will vest if the option holder remains under their respective employment contract or contract of services for the agreed vesting period.
 The share options granted under these plans will vest equally over a period of four years.

-As of December 31, 2019, our executive officers and directors held options to purchase 3,934,402 ordinary shares.
-Our executive officers and directors exercised options to purchase 187,500 ordinary shares during the year ended December 31, 2019.
+As of December 31, 2020, our executive officers and directors held options to purchase 4,987,547 ordinary shares.

 We periodically grant share options to employees, directors and consultants to enable them to share in our successes and to reinforce a corporate culture that aligns their interests with that of our shareholders.
-During the year ended December 31, 2019, we granted options to purchase 787,400 ordinary shares to our executive officers and directors.
-During the year ended December 31, 2019, we granted options to purchase 414,750 ordinary shares to 15 employees and consultants who are not directors or executive officers.
+During the year ended December 31, 2020, we granted options to purchase 2,150,139 ordinary shares to our executive officers and directors.
+During the year ended December 31, 2020, we granted options to purchase 515,500 ordinary shares to 31 employees and consultants who are not directors or executive officers.